-- To improve the existing legislative framework so as to incorporate the strategic vision provided by spatial planning and zoning into the regional development programmes, to clarify the incongruities regarding the relation between private and public property, to strengthen legal provisions against derogatory city planning (leading to the annulment of the strategic character of the city master plans) and to preserve the physical integrity of sites that have symbolic or heritage value, historical and art monuments, and landscapes; - To determine the future urban centres that will serve as polar points for the development of rural areas in order to improve the access of the rural population to quality services (health, education, social services); - To enact the legal framework and to set the technical standards for a multiannual programme for the relocation of the households situated in high-risk areas (prone to earthquakes, floods, landslides, avalanches, chemical or radioactive pollution); - To draft, endorse and enforce the regulations for the obligatory consultation of the population with regard to city-planning and community development decisions; - To set legal restrictions against urban sprawl for a period of ten years in order to favour the restructuring (recycling) of the existing in-city real estate for new investments: - To prepare strategic development plans for the large cities and endorse them as guidelines for the city master plans to be updated in accordance with the evolving EU recommendations concerning integrated and sustainable urban development; - To prepare, for each locality, a local plan for sustainable development (Local Agenda 21) with a broad and active involvement of the local community; - To make it compulsory for the strategic outlooks and master plans for the large cities to be drafted and endorsed in correlation with those for the adjacent territorial-administrative units; - To design and implement plans for the development of green-yellow belts (wooded areas and farmlands) around the larger cities; to expand the green areas within cities by 10% in order to achieve a quota of minimum 15 square meters per person; - To start implementing the projects aimed at significantly expanding the parking space in the large cities; - To promote the EU strategic guidelines regarding the European territorial cooperation by means of implementing joint operational programmes within the EU borders (with Hungary and Bulgaria) and along the EU external border (with Serbia, Ukraine-Moldova, Hungary-Slovakia-Ukraine, the wider Black Sea area), the transnational cooperation operational programme for the South Eastern European Space (SEES) and the EU inter-regional cooperation programmes INTERREG IVC, URBACT II, ESPON 2013 and INTERACT 2007-2013.
+- To improve the existing legislative framework so as to incorporate the strategic vision provided by spatial planning and zoning into the regional development programmes, to clarify the incongruities regarding the relation between private and public property, to strengthen legal provisions against derogatory city planning (leading to the annulment of the strategic character of the city master plans) and to preserve the physical integrity of sites that have symbolic or heritage value, historical and art monuments, and landscapes; - To determine the future urban centres that will serve as polar points for the development of rural areas in order to improve the access of the rural population to quality services (health, education, social services); - To enact the legal framework and to set the technical standards for a multiannual programme for the relocation of the households situated in high-risk areas

+(prone to earthquakes, floods, landslides, avalanches, chemical or radioactive pollution);

+- To draft, endorse and enforce the regulations for the obligatory consultation of the population with regard to city-planning and community development decisions; - To set legal restrictions against urban sprawl for a period of ten years in order to favour the restructuring (recycling) of the existing in-city real estate for the new investments; - To prepare strategic development plans for the large cities and endorse them as guidelines for the city master plans to be updated in accordance with the evolving EU recommendations concerning integrated and sustainable urban development; - To prepare, for each locality, a local plan for sustainable development (Local Agenda 21) with a broad and active involvement of the local community; - To make it compulsory for the strategic outlooks and master plans for the large cities to be drafted and endorsed at the same time with those for the adjacent territorial-administrative units; - To design and implement plans for the development of green-yellow belts (wooded areas and farmlands) around the larger cities; to expand the green areas within cities in order to achieve a quota of minimum 15 square meters per person by the end of 2010; - To start implementing the projects aimed at significantly expanding the parking space in the large cities; - To promote the EU strategic guidelines regarding the European territorial cooperation by means of implementing joint operational programmes within the EU borders (with Hungary and Bulgaria) and along the EU external border (with Serbia, Ukraine-Moldova, Hungary-Slovakia-Ukraine, the wider Black Sea area), the transnational cooperation operational programme for the South Eastern European Space (SEES) and the EU inter-regional cooperation programmes to be implemented together with the countries of the European Free Trade Association (Liechtenstein , Iceland, Norway), INTERREG IVC, URBACT II, ESPON 2013 and INTERACT II.
 To this end, the positive experience acquired in Romania during the implementation of the Local Agenda 21 will be used also for cross-border projects.